Spicy Macaroni Salad

-I will occasionally go through a phase where I’ll put this stuff on pretty much anything.
+I will occasionally go through a phase where I’ll put Sriracha on pretty much anything.
 Soups, salad, meats, whatever.
 It’s just delicious.
+But, it’s in short supply right now so I limit my sriracha use to key recipes.
+This is one of those!

 You can customize the macaroni salad to your liking after the sriracha goes in.
 I like some crunchy veggies and a light mayo dressing!
 It’s an easy side dish that’s perfect for a summer meal.

-When I was shopping for the ingredients for this dish I noticed that my local grocer carries pre-made macaroni salad in the deli section.
+When I was shopping for the ingredients for this macaroni salad recipe I noticed that my local grocer carries pre-made macaroni salad in the deli section.
 What I loved about it is that you could barely even tell it was macaroni salad.
 Good thing it was labeled!

 It was basically just pasta swimming in a sea of gloppy sauce with a few small chunks of veggies.
 It was more soup than salad.